Semilocal Milnor K-theory: of a field

 \begin{proof} The first statement follows from the arguments above the theorem.
 The second statement is a consequence of the first statement and isomorphism~\eqref{mssq}.
+It also uses a rational splitting of the exact sequence for $H^2_{\zar}(k,\bb Z(3))$ from Theorem~\ref{hn-1n}.
 We also use here the fact that the group $\wh{K}^M_{2,3}(k)$ is uniquely divisible by Corollary~\ref{uniqdiv}.
 Finally, the third statement follows from the second one and the fact that $K_4^M(k)$ and $K_4(k)$ are uniquely divisible Abelian groups if $k$ is algebraically closed (see, e.g.,~\cite[pp.~267, 511, 514]{Wei}). \end{proof}